Contributing some of your pre-tax salary, wages or a bonus into super could help you to reduce your tax and invest more for your retirement.

 Depending on your circumstances, this strategy could reduce the tax you pay on your salary, wages or bonus by up to 32%.

-Also, by paying less tax, you can make a larger after‑tax investment for your retirement, as the case study illustrates.
+Also, by paying less tax, you can make a larger after‑tax investment for your retirement.

 WHAT INCOME CAN BE SALARY SACRIFICED?